Unhooking from Thoughts

 The Pink Elephant

 We have control over what we do with our thoughts.
-We don’t have control over all the thoughts that pop into our mind though.
+But we have very limited control over all the thoughts that pop into our minds.

 For example, close your eyes for 15 seconds.
 While your eyes are closed try to pay attention to the thoughts that enter your mind.
 At the same time, try hard not to think about a pink elephant.